Page 1: Biography

 Hall, Kathleen Anne Baird

-This biography, written by Mary Hall, was first published in the Dictionary of New Zealand Biography, vol 5, 2000.
+This biography, written by Mary Hall, was first published in the Dictionary of New Zealand Biography in 2000.

 Kathleen Anne Baird Hall was born in Napier on 4 October 1896, the fifth child in a family of seven.
 Her father, Thomas Hall, was the district land registrar in Napier; her mother, Helen Baird Hall (née Macky), was a teacher before her marriage.
 Kathleen attended the primary department of Napier Girls’ High School until 1909, when the family moved to Auckland and she attended the Ladies’ College, Remuera.